NASWA-OpenUI/Overview/Community Guidelines.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment include:
+Examples of behavior that contribute to a positive environment include:

 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences